mekaeelahmad/Gitlet/README.md

 # Gitlet
-Robust version control system akin to Git created in Java
+Robust version control system that is a subset of Git version-control system